-\begin{rem} In a related recent preprint, Gross and Seibert define log GW invariants in the algebraic geometry setting \cite{gs}.
-If $V$ is a normal crossings divisor in a smooth projective variety $X$, then it induces a log structure on $X$.
-However, even in the case $V$ is a smooth divisor, Gross and Siebert explain that the stable log compactification they construct is quite different from the relatively stable map compactification constructed earlier in that context by J. Li \cite{li} (and which agrees with that of \cite{ip1} in this context).
+\begin{rem} In a related paper, Gross and Siebert define log GW invariants in the algebraic geometry setting \cite{gs}.
+If $V$ is a normal crossing divisor in a smooth projective variety $X$, then it induces a log structure on $X$.
+However, even when $V$ is a smooth divisor, Gross and Siebert explain that the stable log compactification they construct is quite different from the relatively stable map compactification constructed earlier in that context by J. Li \cite{li} (and which agrees with that of \cite{ip1} in this case).
 So a priori, even when $V$ is smooth, the usual relative GW invariants may be different from the log GW invariants of \cite{gs}.
-The authors mention however that in that case at least there is a map from the moduli space of stable relative maps to that of stable log maps, which they claim could be used to prove that the invariants are the same, though no proof of this claim is available yet.
-Presumably there is also a map from the relatively stable map compactification that we construct in this paper to the appropriate stable log compactification in the more general case when $V$ is a normal crossings divisor in a smooth projective variety.
+The authors mention that in that case at least there is a map from the moduli space of stable relative maps to that of stable log maps, which they claim could be used to prove that the invariants are the same.
+Presumably there is also a map from the relatively stable map compactification that we construct in this paper to the appropriate stable log compactification in the more general case when $V$ is a normal crossing divisor in a smooth projective variety.

-In a related paper \cite{ac} Abramovich and Chen also explain how, in the context of algebraic geometry, the construction of a log moduli space when $V$ is a normal crossings divisor (with simple crossings) follows from the case when $V$ is smooth by essentially functorial reasons.
-Again, it is unclear to us how exactly the two notions of log stable maps of \cite{gs} and \cite{ac} are related in this case. \end{rem}